dlite-tools/nlp-training/README.md

 ### Inference Module
 Inference Module should contain every piece of code that is strictly necessary to perform an inference, this includes:
 - Architectures
-- Processor that given an input applies pre-processing and post-processing transformations.
+- Processor (commonly also known as compose) that given an input applies pre-processing and post-processing transformations.
 - Pre-Processing Transformations
 - Pos-Processing Transformations
 - Utility functions (e.g. load checkpoint into an initiated architecture)